PDC-support/pdc-intro/marp_html_intro/introduction_pdc.md

 * Every PDC module relate to a specific version of **CPE**
 * Every software is installed under a specific **CPE**
-* To access the softwares you need to first...
+* To access the software you need to first...
   ```
   $ ml PDC/[VERSION]
   ```